Shailshahvt/imdb-on-netflix/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" (top-right toggle)
 3. Click "Load unpacked"
-4. Select the IMDBuddy folder
+4. Select the imdb-on-netflix folder
 5. The extension will appear in your toolbar

 ### 5. Test It Out